 We’re going to talk about spring cleaning your bedrooms.
 A clean bedroom is a place of rest, where we go after a long day to allow our bodies to reset and refresh themselves.
 Sleep hygiene is one of the most important things we can do for ourselves, and taking care of the bedroom, and all of the distractions that wind up in it, goes a long way in ensuring a good night’s rest.

-- I like to start with the closets.
-I toss everything except the clothes out of the closet and try to get rid of about half the stuff that’s in there, if possible.
-Eventually, you’ll get your clutter level down so low that there is mostly essential items in there, but you’ll still find stuff you don’t need, guaranteed.
+- Start with the closets.
+Remove everything except clothes and try to get rid of about half the stuff in there, if possible.
+Eventually, you’ll get your clutter level down so low that there are only essential items left, but you’ll still find stuff you don’t need, guaranteed.

-- Empty the trash in your room.
+- Empty the trash.

 Enjoy your fresh, clean bedroom!

 Submit your questions to firstname.lastname@example.org.